 Using cashback sites when you take out your policy could substantially reduce the price of your breakdown cover.

-Check you aren't already covered
+Check if you already have breakdown cover

-If you've recently bought a brand new car (lucky you), there's a chance you might already be covered for the first year, as many manufacturers offer this as part of the package.
+If you've recently bought a brand new car (lucky you), there's a chance you might already be covered for the first year as many manufacturers offer this as part of the package.

-Some insurance companies also include a free breakdown service in their regular car insurance policies, so check that you aren't paying for something that you already have.
+Some insurance companies also include a free breakdown service in their regular car insurance policies, so check that you aren't paying for something you already have.

 Only take the level of cover that you need